Shipwright/daveas.github.io/_posts/2014-02-12-Wait-The-Actual-Holy-Grail.markdown

 - Cofounders
 - Startups
 - Willowlist
 excerpt: "What do ex-navy pilots and self-taught code warriors have in common?
 Nothing really, but I’m glad these two met.
-You see, the ex-navy pilot happens to be my partner, Scott Ewing, who is also involved in..."
+You see, the ex-navy pilot happens to be my partner, Scott Ewing, who is also involved in"
 ---

 ![holygrail.jpg](http://postachio-images.s3-website-us-east-1.amazonaws.com/556b4a502f1871678ab622cb5bebf695.jpg)